-In general, any RPG where your level is WAY over the opponent's is like this.
+In general, a battle in pretty much any RPG where your level is WAY over or under the opponent's is like this.

 Quite possible to pull off in the Total War series.
 Gathering an elite army and using proper tactics can result in armies losing fewer than ten soldiers while slaughtering thousands.